 - Prepare a standard lamington or sponge roll tin by greasing and lining with non-stick paper.

-- Sift the baking soda, cornflour and custard powder three times and set aside.
+- Sift the baking soda, cornflour, custard powder and cream of tartar three times and set aside.

 - Beat egg whites until they reach soft peaks.
 Gradually add the sugar a tablespoon at a time and beat until the mixture is stiff and no longer gritty.
 Then add the yolks one at a time and beat for a further two minutes.

 - With a large metal spoon, add the sifted dry ingredients and fold in very gently in two batches.